|

 A retired detective played by James Stewart decides to help an old friend by keeping tabs on his wife who has begun to wander about San Francisco without logical explanation.
 He soon is infatuated with the woman, and when she dies by suicide the detective becomes obsessed with remaking another woman (Kim Novak) he has met into the likeness of the deceased woman.

 Hitchcock made the remark that the film was about a man in love with death, embodied by the Kim Novak character as the focus.
-As much as Jimmy Stewart can play a depressed obsessive, that comes across, but probably Hitchcock's summation is best shown via contrast: the Barbara Bel Geddis character (Midge) is lively, happy and caring, and Stewart's retired detective just isn't interested.
+As much as Jimmy Stewart can play a depressed obsessive, Hitchcock's explanation comes across, but probably Hitchcock's summation is best shown via contrast: semi-girlfriend Barbara Bel Geddis' character (Midge) is lively, happy and caring, and Stewart's retired detective just isn't interested.
 But he falls in love once the morbid "fake wife" appears.

 [Below: Kim Novak and Jimmy Stewart amid the scenery shots that Hitchcock used generously throughout the movie. ]